 So, your lead conversion rate will amount to 50%.

 What is a good conversion rate?

-Automate your leads: which can provide data of success or failure of your conversion strategy.
+Automate Your Leads: which can provide data of success or failure of your conversion strategy.
 And even better, if you add a CRM, you could streamline the whole process, collect the leads’ demographics and save those records to solve problems, but also anticipate them and any questions that may occur.

-Make promotional offers that the right target can’t resist.
+Make Promotional Offers that the right target can’t resist.

-Suggest guarantees: Inform the lead or customer of your products and services’ worth.
-Let the lead and customer feel like they have a choice to return the product if there are not satisfied.
+Suggest Guarantees: Reinforce the value of your product or service to your lead.
+Let the lead and customer feel like they have a choice to return the product if they’re not satisfied.
 That way, it takes some pressure off the buying phase and feels like you have a security blanket.

 Implement Call to Action: where customers or leads can directly click on an ad and be directed to the link.
 It's a big deal because you can measure the number of clicks as well as get a return on investment.